freeplane/docs/src/docs/ai/ai-integration-getting-started.md

 AI integration is available starting with Freeplane version `1.13.1`.

-The newer features linked from this page — prompts, editor attachment, AI-owned script review, formula-editing controls, and script-facing AI requests — require Freeplane `1.13.3` or later.
+The newer features linked from this page — prompts, model-parameter controls, editor attachment, AI-owned script review, formula-editing controls, and script-facing AI requests — require Freeplane `1.13.3` or later.

 ## Benefits and risks